ModelEarth/community/projects/visualization/README.md

 [On Industry Page (at bottom)](../../../localsite/info/#state=NY) - [Stand-Alone Widget for testing](../../../io/charts/bubble/)

 DONE - When toggling the red highlight, show the red again after toggling back.
 This worked initially.

-TO DO - Update to display 72 sectors.
-Retain option to show 389 NAICS industries from initial USEEIO model version.
+DONE - Update to display 72 sectors for new 50 state output. - Saalim
 <!--
 - Optional: Modify so popups still appear when the containing div is set to position:relative.
 - Optional: Scale to size of containing div during browser resize.